ashwinvin/websurfx/docs/developing.md

 > For a full guide on how to fork the project.
 See: [**Forking**](#)

-To launch gitpod and start working on the project from your fork of the Websurfx, Just navigate to the following link:
+To launch gitpod and start working on the project from your fork of the Anvesh, Just navigate to the following link:

 ```text
 https://gitpod.io/#https://github.com/<your_github_username>/anvesh